indico/indico/doc/guides/UserGuide/Conferences.rst

 The Abstracts process works in the following way:

-1. The event organizer needs to enable the abstracts submission.
+1. The event organizer needs to enable the abstract submission process.
 You can do in the *Abstracts* option, in the tab *Setup* ; see :ref:`abstracts_setup`

 2. All the authors submit their abstract.
 To do so, they need to go to the event page.
-If the Abstracts submission has been enabled, under the *Call for Abstracts* option there will be a sub-option *Submit a new abstract*.
+If the abstract submission process has been enabled, under the *Call for Abstracts* option there will be a sub-option *Submit a new abstract*.
 Click on this link, complete the form and then click on *Submit*.
 The abstract will need to belong to a track if you want to use the review process

 3. The abstracts are now reviewed by the track coordinators.
 Each Track Coordinator has a list of abstracts to review.
 He will propose to accept, merge or reject each abstract